 Scientific name: Lasiommata megera

-Orange and brown, often basks on walls, stones and bare ground.
+This orange and brown butterfly often basks on walls, stones and bare ground.

-Found around the coast as far north as southern Scotland.
-Inland it is more widespread in northern England and southern Scotland.
-Similar size and colour to Gatekeeper, but Wall is much more heavily patterned and sometimes confused with small fritillary butterflies.
+It is found around the coast as far north as southern Scotland.
+Inland, it is more widespread in northern England and southern Scotland.
+It is a similar size and colour to the Gatekeeper, but the Wall is much more heavily patterned and sometimes confused with small fritillary butterflies.